-Skill level: Seasoned beginner and up, beginners blacksmith course is required.
+Skill level: Seasoned beginner and up, strong beginner blacksmith skills strongly suggested.

 This is a great spring board course to get into joinery, in Joinery Part 2 we will be building a project using these skills.

 Dereck has been blacksmithing full and/or part time since 1985.
 Educated as an old-school hands on Industrial Arts teacher as well as running his own business, Dereck has had the opportunities to be exposed and work with dozens of blacksmiths in several areas of study.
 Upon finishing a six year Jourenymenship, working in and for several shops between Ohio and New Jersey, Dereck finally found his place in Maine and in round about events help found the New England School of Metalwork in 2000.
 While also maintaining a home/shop business Dereck has directed all power to the forward shields; building the school and the community which supports the school to foster and strengthen the future of Blacksmithing.

 Check out images of last years course